Alwatr/alwatr/core/math/README.md

 ### `string: (min: number, max?: number): string`

-Generate a random string with random length.
+Generate a random string with a random length.
 The string will contain only characters from the characters list.
 The length of the string will be between min and max (max included).
 If max not specified, the length will be set to min.